InRobots/MarsScapes/README.md

 We release MarsScapes, the first panoramic image dataset for unstructured terrain understanding on Mars.
 The dataset provides fine-grained annotations of eight terrain categories to encompass all pixels without omission.
 It contains 195 panoramas of Martian surface for semantic and instance segmentation, facilitating high-level semantic understanding of Martian landforms and further enhancing the navigability of rovers over rough terrains in large areas.

 ## Definitions of various terrains on Mars
 To characterize all landforms on Mars and label all pixels without omission, we define eight categories.
 Figure 4 illustrates a sample of each category, including big rock (marked with a yellow polygon), bedrock (green), sand (pink), soil (in the whole Figure 4 (d)), gravel (red), steep slope (azure), sky (grey), and unknown classes (brown).
-We give specific descriptions and more examples of each category in the [supplementary material](https://github.com/InRobots/MarsScapes/blob/main/supplementary.pdf).
+We give specific descriptions and more examples of each category in the [supplementary.pdf](https://github.com/InRobots/MarsScapes/files/7965342/supplementary.pdf).

 ## Data collection and annotation
 The raw mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).
 We picked out 3379 images that met our criteria and employed PtGui software to splice them into 195 panoramas.